github/developer.github.com/content/changes/2013-12-5-preview-the-new-deployments-api.md

 Both Deployments and Deployment Statuses trigger events on GitHub.
-3rd party integrations can listen for these events via [webhooks][hooks] and choose whether or not to actually deploy the repo that the event was created for.
+3rd party integrations can listen for these events via [webhooks][hooks] and choose whether or not to actually deploy the repository that the event was created for.

-## Preview period
+## Preview Period

 We're making this new API available today for developers to [preview][preview-mode].
 We think developers and existing integrations are